nanochess/CVBasic/README.md

 * Hanimex/Soundic Pencil II.
 * NABU PC.
 * Sega Master System (supporting bank switching with Sega mapper)
-* NES/Famicom (preliminary, currently only CHRROM/SPRITE support)
+* NES/Famicom (preliminary, currently doesn't have music player, SCREEN and SCROLL)

 One of the advantages of using CVBasic is that all the programs can be compiled for all the platforms with mostly no modifications at all.
 Although the compiler started supporting only Z80, now this includes the 6502 based Creativision, and TMS9900 based TI-99/4A.
 This way it achieves a truly portable BASIC across the common theme: the video processor Texas Instruments TMS9128/9129.